jboss-set/prbz-overview/README.md

 mvn clean package
 ```

-Copy generated war file to $JBOSS_HOME/standalone/deployments/ and visit http://localhost:8080/prbz-overview-${version}/view.
+Copy generated war file to $JBOSS_HOME/standalone/deployments/ and visit http://localhost:8080/prbz-overview-${version}/payloadview for payload overview and http://localhost:8080/prbz-overview-${version}/streamview for stream pull requests overview.
 Normally, it takes a few minutes to collect and display all information from GitHub and issue tracker systems.